DuckBoss/client-tools-assistant/README.md

 ### Misc

-- You can change the system prompt, ollama model, and the default docs directory in the `config.py` file.
+- You can change the system prompt, llm/embed models, and the default docs directory in the `config.py` file.
 - Supported document types:
   - PDF
   - DOCX